 Start With A Smile, Improve By Giving Compliments:

 A slight smile and hey!
-You look good! kind of compliments never fail as a starter.
+You look good! kind of compliments never fails as a starter.
+A smile can do wonders.
 These actions are easy for an introvert to try and certainly will not backfire.
 However, overdoing these is not suggested.
 A smile means a smile, not a creepy laugh.
 Minor compliments like “Your tee looks good”, “The food is really good” should do the trick.
-Not much of a preparation will it take.
+Not much of preparation will it take.

 Questions As Step Two: